-Laboratory analysis of wastewater samples: Samples are sent from each wastewater treatment plant to ESR.
-Processing of each sample commences within an hour or two of receipt.
+Laboratory analysis of wastewater samples: Processing of each sample commences within an hour or two of receipt.
 Processing involves the concentration of virus from 250 mL sample to approx. 1 mL using centrifugation and polyethylene glycol.
 Viral RNA is then extracted from a small volume of 0.2 mL concentrate to give a final volume of 0.05 mL The presence of SARS-CoV-2 RNA is determined using RT-qPCR.
 SARS-CoV-2 is considered detected when any of the RT-qPCR replicates are positive.